Archx0/bypass-403/README.md

 ```bash
 python3 bypass-403.py
 ```
-# It will create a file after we find the  bypass
+# It will create output.txt after we find the bypass

 <img src="result.png" alt="resutl">